56quarters/avalonms/doc/source/usage.rst

 avalon-echo-config
 ~~~~~~~~~~~~~~~~~~

-Prints the contents of the default configuration for the Avalon Music Server
+Print the contents of the default configuration for the Avalon Music Server
 WSGI application to ``STDOUT``.

 Useful for creating a configuration file for the server that can be customized